 The texture of the strap is very sporty, and actually quite modern with an almost carbon fibre feel.
 However, the strap packs a bunch of historical relevance with diving watches from the 60s and 70s in mind.
 The ZULUDIVER branded buckle also reflects the same finishing on the Black Bay 58 case with brushed and polished finishes.

-The Swiss Style Premium NATO has been in our range for some time now.
-This strap sticks with the tough and durable nylon material we have focused on for years but now combines chunkier hardware.
+The Classic military style strap has been in our range for some time now.
 The grey and black classic bond option is a solid modern look that is a step above a simpler one colour strap.
 Its easily one of the most versatile military style strap strap we offer and works so well on the monotone Black Bay.

-This is yet another classic in our line up of straps.
-The Black 328 Rubber NATO keeps it simple.
+This is yet another classic in our lineup of straps.
+The Black 328 Rubber keeps it simple.
 What this strap misses out on in terms of colours it makes up in making the gilt colouring really pop on the wrist, brushed or polished hardware depending on what you prefer, polished for luxury.

 Watch strap types that don't suit the Black Bay 58